drquinn/drquinn.github.com/_posts/2013-11-18-How-To-Build-SharePoint-2013-Durandal-Knockout-CRUD-Application.md

 ### Set Up the Initial View

 Now we need to connect to the list we just created.
 We do this by creating a new view.
 Expand the App folder off your project root and right click on the "view" folder, choose Create New Item.
-Create an HTML Page and name it "reports".
+Create an HTML Page and name it **reports.html**.
 We don't need any of the template text so delete it and add the follow text.

 	<section class="view">
 	    <header>